cpainterwakefield/practical_db_textbook/_sources/PART3_RELATIONAL_DATABASE_THEORY/02-relational-algebra/relational-algebra.rst

 Join
 ----

-The cross product is a fundamental operation in the relational algebra, but not a generally useful one when we consider actual data.
+The cross product is a fundamental operation in relational algebra, but not a generally useful one when we consider actual data.
 Consider the cross product of **books** and **authors**:

 .. math::